VOL. III - APPENDIX B

 - Harriett Keeley.
 Born 22 February 1874 in Frant.
 In 1891 Harriett was a 19 year old cook, at 26, Gildridge Road, Stamford House, Eastbourne.
 In 1901 she was a cook at Arundel Road, Eastbourne.
 In 1939 Harriett was a housekeeper living at 7 Broadwater (basement), Tunbridge Wells.

 In 1891 Thomas and Lucy were still at Broomhill, Speldhurst.
 Thomas, aged 60 was an agricultural labourer, as were sons Albert and Henry.
 Daughter Annie, a domestic servant was also still living at home.
-Lucy Keeley died in 1898 in Ticehurst.
+Lucy Keeley of Tolhurst, Ticehurst died aged 68 and was buried on 20 January 1898 in Ticehurst.
 In 1901 Thomas Keeley was a 69 year old widower, a "farm labourer on farm" was living with his sister Maria and her husband Joshua Stevens at Streat Hall Farm, Heathfield (see below).
 Thomas Keeley died in 1905 in Kent.

 - Mary Pettitt.
 Born 1852 in Ashburnham.
 Some reserchers have suggested that Mary married George Harman in 1873, but others suggest that this was the daughter of William Pettitt and Caroline Clout.
 The last we know for sure is in 1871 when she was living at home.